 Suspension of obligations

-Subject to the remainder of this clause 21.4 and clause 21.5, if a Force Majeure Event occurs and prevents the Affected Party from performing its obligations under this Agreement, the Affected Party's obligations (other than an obligation to pay amounts) will be suspended to the extent that and for as long as the Affected Party is prevented from performing them by that Force Majeure Event.
+Subject to the remainder of this clause 19.4 and clause 19.5, if a Force Majeure Event occurs and prevents the Affected Party from performing its obligations under this Agreement, the Affected Party's obligations (other than an obligation to pay amounts) will be suspended to the extent that and for as long as the Affected Party is prevented from performing them by that Force Majeure Event or its impacts.

-An Affected Party will only be granted relief under clause 8 and this clause 21.4 if it has complied with clauses 21.3 and 21.7 in respect of the relevant Force Majeure Event and to the extent that it has not caused or contributed to that Force Majeure Event or its impacts.
+An Affected Party will only be granted relief under clause 8 and this clause 19.4 if it has complied with clauses 19.3 and 19.7 in respect of the relevant Force Majeure Event and to the extent that it has not caused or contributed to that Force Majeure Event or its impacts.